-What is Aquatic Biology?
+What is an Aquatic Biology Major?

 Biological scientists study living organisms and their relationship to the environment.
 They perform research to gain a better understanding of fundamental life processes and apply that understanding to developing new products or processes.
 Research can be broken down into two categories: basic and applied.
 Basic research is conducted without any intended aim; the goal is simply to expand on human knowledge.
 Applied research is directed towards solving a particular problem.

 At UCSB, the Department of Ecology, Evolution, and Marine Biology provides coursework, laboratory and field experiences in both marine and freshwater sub-disciplines.
 UCSB is ideally located for the study of fresh and salt water environments and inhabitants.
 The campus’ outdoor “laboratories” include the Pacific Ocean and four of the University of California’s protected natural land and water reserves.
 These include the Carpentaria salt marsh, the West Campus sand dunes, Santa Cruz Island in the Santa Barbara channel, and the Sierra Nevada Aquatic Research Laboratory in the eastern Sierra Nevada mountain range.

 UCSB is one of the few universities in the country offering an undergraduate major in aquatic biology.
 This major provides coursework and laboratory and field experience in both marine and freshwater sub-disciplines.
 UCSB is ideally located for the study of fresh and salt water environments and inhabitants.
 The campus' outdoor "laboratories" include the Pacific Ocean and four of the University of California's protected natural land and water reserves: the Carpinteria salt marsh, the West Campus sand dunes, Santa Cruz island in the Santa Barbara channel, and the Sierra Nevada Aquatic Research laboratory in the eastern Sierra Nevada mountain range.
 From UCSB's Biology Website